mminer/mminer.github.com/_posts/2015-03-10-practical-example-using-python-partials.md

 ---
 layout: post
-title:  "A Practical Example of Python Partials In Action"
+title:  "A Practical Example of Using Python Partials"
 date:   2015-03-10
 ---